theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 ## Chapter 1 ~ page 1 ~

-Most of history is lost.
+Most of history is lost

+The world seems to be in a mess; was it alwalys like this?

-Are we good or Are we evil
+Are we innately good or are we innately evil

+Actually nonsensical question.
+We don't ask animals if they are good.

 We were godlike, but now are in a fallen state

+First: Jean-Jacques Rousseau ~ _Discourse on the Origin and the Fondation of Inequality among Mankind_ 1754

-* Child like innocence until agricultural revolution
+Child-like innocence until agricultural revolution Then civilization, state
-  * Then patriarchy, armies, executions, bureaucrats history is evolutionary
+Then patriarchy, armies, executions, bureaucrats

+Thomas Hobbes ~ _Leviathan_ ~ 1651

+Primitive life: nasty, short and brutish

+Progess: courts, bureaucracy, police

+Human society is founded on collective repression - especially when large numbers

+history is evolutionary

 question of history: not equal access to resources but equal capacity to contribute to decisions how to live together

+Graeber: Most accounts of history

+* Simply isn't true
+* Has dire political implications
+* Makes the past needlessly dull

+Hunter gatherers

+* Bold social experiments
+* Multitude of political forms
+* Absence of private property
+* Free of ranks and hierarchies

+#### Truth

+Need Radical shift

+Forget: Social evolution, stages of development

+Revisit: indigenous critique ~ take seriously social thought that is non-European

+#### Politics

 Diamond: Only primordial are egalitarian